HumanSignal/label-studio/docs/source/guide/install_enterprise.md

 > Follow these instructions only if you plan to use Label Studio Enterprise in development mode.
 Otherwise, see [Start Using Docker](#Start-using-Docker) on this page.

 #### Prerequisites
-Make sure [Docker Compose](https://docs.docker.com/compose/install/) is installed on your system.
+Make sure [Docker Compose](https://docs.docker.com/compose/install/) version 1.25.0 or higher is installed on your system.

 #### Start Label Studio Enterprise in development mode